 Sugar Hill Scenic Vista

-In addition to enjoying the intense fall colors, there is a spot to sit and a gazebo where you can relax.
-Displays are on-site so you can interpret what you’re looking at, and there are often some great wildflowers within view, too.
+In addition to enjoying the vibrant fall colors, there is a spot to sit and a gazebo where you can relax.
+I also recommend reading the informational panels about the surrounding area and its history.

 Sabbaday Falls